cvteras/-API-Integration-Framework-for-Seamless-Data-Exchange/README.md

 # -JSON Data API-Integration-Framework-for-Seamless-Data-Exchange

 This repository provides a Python framework for integrating with APIs using POST and GET requests.
-It facilitates the exchange of data using JSON files, allowing you to seamlessly interact with external APIs, send data, and retrieve results.
+It facilitates the exchange of data using JSON files, allowing you to interact with external APIs, send data, and retrieve results.

 **Features
 **